 Before the Plastics reigned over high school, Cher Horowitz and her pals ruled their Beverly Hills high school with some goofy hijinks, charming self-absorption, and fabulous ’90s style.
 Loosely based on Jane Austen’s “Emma,” about a self-centered and wealthy young woman who enjoys meddling in her friends’ lives, “Clueless” transplants the action to a high school full of privileged teens.
 Cher and her BFF Dionne decide to take awkward new student Tai under their wing and make her over into a perfect member of their squad.
 Along the way, they face boyfriend issues, messed-up love triangles, and common teen dramas like drivers’ ed and party invites – not to mention the amused disapproval of Cher’s ex-stepbrother Josh.

 Movies Like "Mean Girls": "Easy A"

 What “Mean Girls” was for the early 2000s, “Easy A” was for the early 2010s.
-Starring Emma Stone in one of her breakout roles, the movie riffs on the English-class classic “The Scarlet Letter” for a wickedly funny comedy about high school hierarchies and sexist double standards.
+Starring Emma Stone in her breakout role, the movie riffs on the English class classic, “The Scarlet Letter,” for a wickedly funny comedy about high school hierarchies and sexist double standards.
 Like Cady Heron, Olive Penderghast starts out as a charming outsider at a high school with brutal gossip.
-Unlike Cady, Olive gets thrust into the spotlight accidentally when a rumor spreads that she lost her virginity.
+Unlike Cady, Olive gets thrust into the spotlight accidentally, when a rumour spreads that she lost her virginity.
 Instead of hiding, Olive decides to turn her newfound infamy to her advantage, helping out some friends and drawing attention to the hypocrisy around her school.